torrejonv/teranode/docs/architecture/architecture.md

 _Unique to UBSV_: The concept of subtrees is a distinct feature not found in the original Bitcoin protocol or other derivatives.

-1. A subtree acts as an intermediate data structure to hold batches of 1M transaction IDs (including metadata) and their corresponding Merkle root.
+1. A subtree acts as an intermediate data structure to hold batches of transaction IDs (including metadata) and their corresponding Merkle root.
+   - Note that the size of the subtree could be any number of transactions, just as long as it is a power of 2 (16, 32, 64...).
+The only requirement is that all subtrees in a block have to be the same size.
+At peak throughput, subtrees will contain millions of transaction Ids.

 2. Each subtree computes its own Merkle root, which is a single hash representing the entire set of transactions within that subtree.